What do event sponsors want, anyway?

 - Build excitement by showcasing social activity around an event hashtag

-- Brand an environment with dramatic sponsor visuals
+- Brand an environment with dramatic event sponsorship visuals

 Check out how IncentiveWorks owned this Toronto convention centre with a dramatic floor-to-ceiling Live Display.